-- A. All sludge, dirt, sand, rocks, grease, and other solid or semisolid material encountered during cleaning operations and/or resulting from the cleaning operation shall be removed at the downstream manhole of the section being cleaned. - B. Passing material from manhole section to manhole section, which could cause line stoppages, accumulations of sand in wet wells, or damage pumping equipment, shall not be permitted. - C. When necessary or when directed by the Engineer, an approved dam or weir shall be constructed in the downstream manhole in such a manner that solids and debris will be trapped and retained.
+- A. All sludge, dirt, sand, rocks, grease, and other solid or semisolid material resulting from the cleaning operation shall be removed at the downstream manhole of the section being cleaned. - B. Passing material from manhole section to manhole section, which could cause line stoppages, accumulations of sand in wet wells, or damage pumping equipment, shall not be permitted. - C. When necessary or when directed by the Engineer, an approved dam or weir shall be constructed in the downstream manhole in such a manner that solids and debris will be trapped and retained.
 The cost of such a dam or weir shall be included in the cost of cleaning.

-3.5 DISPOSAL of MATERIALS
+3.5 DISPOSAL OF MATERIALS